 There is no way to guarantee that your dog will never bite someone.
-But as the dog’s owner you can significantly reduce the risk.
+But as the dog’s owner you can and should significantly reduce the risk.
 The Humane Society has published this information, which our lawyers want to share with our readers.
-At the Rochlin Law Firm, calls come in every day from people needing to talk with a lawyer about a dog bite, usually involving a child.
+At the Rochlin Law Firm, calls come in to our office every day from people needing to talk with a lawyer about a dog bite, usually involving a child.
 We are experienced at pursuing an insurance claim against the dog’s owner’s insurance to get fair compensation for each dog bite victim who calls our office.
-However, as fellow dog owners, we also want to share information with dog owners to prevent the dog bite to begin with.
+However, as dog owners ourselves, we also want to share information with dog owners to prevent the dog bite to begin with.

 Take the three basic steps toward dog-bite prevention

 - Spay or neuter your dog.
 This important and routine procedure will reduce your dog’s desire to roam and fight with other dogs.
 Spayed or neutered dogs are much less likely to bite.

 - Socialize your dog.
 Introduce your dog to many different types of people and situations so that he or she is not nervous or frightened under normal social circumstances.

 - Train your dog.
 Accompanying your dog to a training class is an excellent way to socialize him and to learn proper training techniques.
 Training your dog is a family matter.
 Every member of your household should learn the training techniques and participate in your dog’s education.